top of page

 The Care Certificate was originally intended as an induction programme for new starters in health and social care, however the Care Certificate provides comprehensive training for all staff and it is recommended for all staff at all levels.

-What is the Care Certificate
+What is the Care Certificate?

 The Care Certificate is an identified set of care induction standards to enable staff working in health and social care to understand the minimum standards they must adhere to in their daily working life.